 Hiring a Miami Wedding Photographer

 Deciding on a photographer isn’t the last step when it comes to hiring a Miami wedding photographer.
-Even when it comes down to the final hiring decision, there are still a few questions left to nail down.
+There are still a few questions left to nail down even if you’ve already made your final hiring decision.
 You’ve got to pick your package, hours, and whether or not you want a second shooter.
 Depending on the photographer, there can be more variables like travel fees but these are usually the main three.
 Here’s what you should consider when finalizing the photography for your Miami wedding.

 How Much Should I Pay a Miami Wedding Photographer

 You don’t need to pay a small fortune to find an exceptional Miami wedding photographer.
 My rule of thumb for photography is 10%-15% of the wedding budget, depending on how much you value photos.
 Unless you’re eloping, in which case half of your budget can be allotted to photo and video.
 When it comes to a photographer, you usually get what you pay for.
 If you hire a family friend who does photography as a hobby, you’ll get hobby quality photos.
+If you hire a professional, you’ll get professional photos.
 It’s worth hiring someone who you feel confident about, even if it means stretching your budget.
-It may seem like a lot now, but when you’re looking back on your photos on your 10th anniversary, you’ll know it was worth every penny.
+It may seem like a lot now, but when you’re looking back on your photos on your 10th, 20th, and 30th anniversary, you’ll know it was worth every penny.

 Should you hire a second shooter?
 It’s one of the most common questions I get asked when deciding on a package.
 The first factor you should consider is how many guests are going to be in attendance.
 Even the most skilled Miami wedding photographer would feel overwhelmed with handling a 180-person wedding alone.
-If your guest list passes 100 people, I’d strongly recommend budgeting for a second shooter.
+If your guest list passes 100-120 people, I’d strongly recommend budgeting for a second shooter.
 Secondly, it depends on how much you value photography.
 A second perspective at a much lower rate than the principal photographer is a great deal.
+I like having a second shooter with me to take photos of the groom getting ready before the ceremony so I don’t have to split my time with the bride.
 You’ll also get a second pair of eyes ready to capture a special moment that the main photographer may be too busy to see.

 How Many Hours Do I Need